yaraya24/Python_autocorrect_and_autocomplete_terminal/README.md

 # README

+## How to use:

+Run the command: python3 main.py

+Use the application like a regular terminal.

+If text that is typed is autocorrected, it can be undone by pressing: Control-Z

+Autocorrect can be turned on and off by pressing: Control-O (The PS1 will display the status, for it to be updated, press enter to get a new PS1)

+Autocomplete suggestions will be displayed in yellow as you use the application, to cycle through suggestions, use the up and down arrows.

 **Develop and Describe an algorithmic solution for an application that utilises two way communication over a network.**

 The application is an autocorrect and autocomplete system for the terminal using python.
 It can be broken down into three main